Diminished Ovarian Reserve Treatment

 Low Ovarian Reserve and Natural Pregnancy

-When trying to start a family without the use of fertility treatment, low ovarian reserve and natural conception are at odds with each other.
-Low ovarian reserve usually means that a woman just does not have the supply of good-quality eggs necessary to achieve ovulation and fertilization without medical assistance.
-Furthermore, it’s important to remember that time is always of the essence when trying to get pregnant with low ovarian reserve.
+When trying to start a family without the use of fertility treatment, DOR and natural conception are at odds with each other.
+DOR usually means that a woman just does not have the supply of good-quality oocytes (immature eggs in the follicles) she needs for ovulation and fertilization without medical assistance.
+It’s important to remember that time is always of the essence when trying to get pregnant with low ovarian reserve.

 Low Ovarian Reserve and Intrauterine Insemination (IUI)

 Some IVF centers recommend intrauterine insemination (IUI) to patients with low ovarian reserve.
-In CHR’s opinion, IUI, a form of fertility treatment where prepared sperm is directly injected into the uterus, is not the best fertility treatment for diminished ovarian reserve.
-The often-cited claim that patients with DOR have “less than 1 % chance of pregnancy” with IVF that they might as well try multiple rounds of less costly IUI rather than go straight to costlier and more aggressive IVF, is highly inaccurate and goes against the published evidence in the literature; in our experience, IVF, if designed specifically for individual DOR patients, has a much higher success rate than IUI.
-Importantly, repeating unsuccessful IUI cycles with low ovarian reserve also leads to wasted time, which is not on the patient’s side when it comes to ovarian reserve.
+This is a form of fertility treatment where prepared sperm is directly injected into the uterus.
+In CHR’s opinion, IUI is not the best fertility treatment for DOR.
+The often-cited claim is that patients with DOR have “less than 1 % chance of pregnancy” with IVF anyway, so they might as well try multiple rounds of less costly IUI, rather than going straight to costlier and more involved IVF treatment.
+But this is highly inaccurate and goes against the published evidence in the literature.
+In our experience, IVF that is designed specifically for each DOR patient has a much higher success rate than IUI in women with DOR.

 DOR and In Vitro Fertilization (IVF)

-For most women looking to get pregnant with their own eggs after being diagnosed with DOR, IVF with ovarian stimulationovarian stimulation is the quickest and most reliable treatment option.
-Our IVF protocol for low ovarian reserve means that women with DOR are given different treatment plans than younger women with normal ovarian reserve: for instance, they need larger doses of fertility medications to produce a good number of good-quality eggs.
+For most women with DOR looking to get pregnant with their own eggs, IVF with ovarian stimulation is the quickest and most reliable treatment option.4 With our specialized IVF protocol for low ovarian reserve, women with DOR are given different treatment plans than younger women with normal ovarian reserve.
+For instance, these patients need larger doses of fertility medications to produce a good number of good-quality eggs.

-DHEA Supplementation for Diminished Ovarian Reserve
+ICSI for Diminished Ovarian Reserve

-Finding the Best Fertility Treatment for Low Ovarian Reserve
+Finding the Best Diminished Ovarian Reserve Treatment

-We hope you will decide to start your journey on the right foot, consulting our physicians and undergoing through infertility workup, including ovarian reserve testing, but we are here to help you find the right treatment even if--or especially if--you have already experienced disappointments elsewhere.
+We hope you will decide to start your journey on the right foot, consulting our physicians and undergoing a thorough infertility workup, including ovarian reserve testing.
+But we are here to help you find the right treatment even if--or especially if--you have already experienced disappointments elsewhere.

 Norbert Gleicher, MD, leads CHR’s clinical and research efforts as Medical Director and Chief Scientist.
-A world-renowned reproductive endocrinologist, Dr. Gleicher has published hundreds of peer-reviewed papers and lectured globally while keeping an active clinical career focused on ovarian aging, immunological issues and other difficult cases of infertility.
+A world-renowned specialist in reproductive endocrinology, Dr. Gleicher has published hundreds of peer-reviewed papers and lectured globally while keeping an active clinical career focused on ovarian aging, immunological issues and other difficult cases of infertility.